A Better, Deeper Slumber: How Much Magnesium for Sleep?

 Magnesium deficiency may be a factor in poor sleep.
 Now, let’s learn about how much magnesium to take and why it is important for sleep quality and quantity.

 How much magnesium to take for quality sleep

 The RDA is the minimum level of intake needed to prevent frank deficiencies, like the amount of vitamin C you need daily to prevent scurvy.
-What we and our physician colleagues have observed is that most people need significantly more than RDA doses for optimal health, especially if they have been deficient for a long time.
+What our physician colleagues and we have observed is that most people need significantly more than RDA doses for optimal health, especially if they have been deficient for a long time.

 We’ve found that a higher daily intake of magnesium is well tolerated and may improve sleep.

 Magnesium supplements promote better sleep efficiency, sleep time, quality, and quantity.
 They come in 10 different forms, each with different tissue bioavailability.
 These different forms of magnesium support your body in different ways.
 These forms include: